Full Name: Schala Zeal

 Chrono Trigger DS reveals that Schala and Lavos, before becoming the prototypical Time Devourer, experienced an intermediary evolutionary stage—the Dream Devourer, capable of feeding on thoughts, memories, and dreams across time.
 Magus located Schala and tried to free her to no avail.
 Schala awoke long enough to tell Magus that his attempts were futile, and no power could be used to save her.
 She admonished him to live out his life in other pursuits before the Dream Devourer would destroy everything.
 Magus protested but was sent away, and eventually sacrificed his identity in abject frustration over Schala's fatalism and predicament.

 In Radical Dreamers, it is said that after the Ocean Palace Incident, Schala was consumed with guilt for what she had helped bring about.
 The Frozen Flame (hinted to have been used in or with the Mammon Machine) then unaged her, erased her memory, and sent her to the modern era, where she grew up as Kid.
+No explanation for why the Flame did this (other than "it did not wish for her to die") is given, let alone why Lavos would take pity on Schala.

 Theory and Analysis